Home Warranty Dryer Coverage: What's Included and What's Not

 Pincher's Pro Tip

 Some providers offer dryer vent cleaning as a paid add-on service.
-American Home Shield, for example, offers vent cleaning (up to 10 feet) as a bookable service.
-It won't be free, but having it done through your warranty provider creates a built-in maintenance record.
+Having vent cleaning done through your warranty provider creates a built-in maintenance record.
+It won't be free, but the paper trail can protect future claims.

 Compare Home Warranty Options in Ohio